leoj3n/consul-vault/README.md

   - This must be run after `./run/local/demo/provision.sh` for the `./secrets/` directory to exist.
   - These are the same commands you would run with real keys and certs for production.

-Scripts written for [zsh](http://zsh.org/); see all available scripts at [`./run/`](./run).
+Scripts are written for [zsh](http://zsh.org/); see all available scripts at [`./run/`](./run).

 ### docker-compose

-There are at least three varying methods of using consul-vault with your docker-compose project, depending on what you need:
+There are at least three methods of coupling consul-vault to an existing docker-compose project:

 - `network:`
+  - Allows your project to communicate with consul-vault across the same local docker host network.
     - Creates a fully functioning cluster of three instances.
     - Requires cloning the `consul-vault` repo.
-  - Allows your project to communicate with consul-vault across the same local docker host network.
 - `IS_DEV=1`
+  - Pulls in consul-vault from the built docker image.
     - Creates a single `-dev` mode instance.
     - Requires a built image (perhaps from docker hub).
-  - Pulls in consul-vault from the built docker image.
 - `--file`
+  - Pulls in consul-vault from the cloned repo directory.
     - Creates a single `-dev` mode instance.
     - Requires cloning the `consul-vault` repo.
-  - Pulls in consul-vault from the cloned repo directory.

 ### `network:`